dansbecker/unblur/ec2_setup_process.md

   - conda update anaconda
   - conda create -n py35 python=3.5 anaconda
   - source activate py35
+- Install opencv3
+  - `conda install -c https://conda.binstar.org/menpo opencv3` does installation.
+Linking to ffmpeg is open question
+  - In theory, we could do `conda install scikit-video` as possible workaround for opencv3 not being able to use VideoCapture due to ffmpeg prob.
+Instead, it's easier to build the images in macos where the ffmpeg link isn't an issue, and push the static images to ec2.

 - Update theano
   - pip install --upgrade --no-deps git+git://github.com/Theano/Theano.git